inexorabletash/from.js/DOCUMENTATION.md

 from([1, 2]).single(i => i > 1); // 2
 from([1, 2, 3]).single(i => i > 1); // throws RangeError
 ```
+Throws **RangeError** if the sequence is empty or has more than one element.

 ### `singleOrDefault(value[, predicate])` &rarr; _any_
 ```js